Updated: 4 days ago

-Your groin is a bit like Kings Cross station in London with several different structures crossing and attaching in that area.
+Your groin is a bit like Kings Cross station in London, with several different structures crossing and attaching in that area.
 In this article I’ll discuss the most common causes for groin pain in runners and running sports and give you some tips on how to get it better.
-Remember to join the Sports Injury Group to ask questions or get more injury prevention advice.
+Remember to join our Sports Injury Group to ask questions or get more injury prevention advice.

 In this article:

 Here's the video from the livestream I did in the Facebook Group: